xtaran/dist-detect/README.md

           about as (un)suitable as `nmap` for this purpose: It does real fingerprinting and not evaluating the actual data it can retrieve from a DNS server.
+    * Any service which provides exact Linux kernel versions, like open Redis servers. ;-)
     * Generic TCP:
         * [pnscan](https://github.com/ptrrkssn/pnscan),
         * [masscan](https://github.com/robertdavidgraham/masscan),